KannonZenetism/zenetism-field-physics/zenetism/mpx/contingency-of-worlds.md

 ---

-## 3. The PSR–PSM Circuit and the Contingency of Actualization
+## 3. The PSR-PSM Circuit and the Contingency of Actualization

 Two principles govern the relationship between potential and manifestation: